IvanGricev/cliproject/README.md

 2. Build the Solution

 [!WARNING]
 This step is critical.
-Building the solution will not only compile the code but also run the Post-Build Events that copy the module .dll files into the correct modules folder for the shell to find.
+Building the solution will not only compile the code but also run the Post-Build target that copies the module .dll files into the correct modules folder for the shell to find.

 dotnet build